NickBot-dev/configure-ad/README.md

 </p>
 <p>
 Creating a Domain Admin user within the Domain, In Active Directory Users and Computers (ADUC), create two Organizational Units (OU) called “_EMPLOYEES” and “_ADMINS” by right clicking on my domain, hover over "New", and click "orgizational unit".
 Create a new employee named “Jane Doe”, for example, with the username of “jane_admin”.
 Add jane_admin to the “Domain Admins” Security Group.
-Finally, log out and close the connection to the Domain Controller Virtual Machine and log back in as “mydomain.com\jane_admin”.
-This would become the main Administrative Account for the Domain.
+Finally, log out and close the connection to the Domain Controller virtual machine and log back in as “mydomain.com\jane_admin”.
+This would become the main Administrative account for the Domain.
 </p>
 <br />